payaldhekwar/payaldhekwar/README.md

 ### 👋Hello, I'm Payal Dhekwar
-Entry level Data Analyst with a fiery passion for turning raw information into meaningful insights, I'm thrilled to share my journey with you. 🚀
+Entry level Analyst with a fiery passion for turning raw information into meaningful insights, I'm thrilled to share my journey with you. 🚀
 An M.Sc. adventure in Statistics 🎓 and totally stoked about diving into the data world.
 📚 But what truly ignites my excitement is the art of data visualization.🎨 I believe that each data point has a story to tell, and I'm here to craft those stories into captivating visuals that make patterns and trends leap off the screen.